jesse-kaufman/video-edit/README.md

 - Converts primary video stream to h265 (if not already in that format)

 _\* Commands marked with an asterisk are not yet implemented._

+## To Do List

+- [ ] Set stream title and language for all stream types